huggingface/dataset-viewer/README.md

 ### /is-valid

 > Tells if a dataset is valid.
-A dataset is considered valid if `/splits` and `/rows` for all the splits return a valid response.
+A dataset is considered valid if `/splits` returns a valid response, and if `/rows` returns a valid response for _at least one split_.
 Note that stalled cache entries are considered valid.

 Example: https://datasets-preview.huggingface.tech/is-valid?dataset=glue